MinnPost/minnpost-hennepin-county-3rd-commissioner-primary-candidates/README.md

 1. User bower to install the appropriate library: `bower install library --save`
 1. Add the appropriate reference in `js/config.js` so that RequireJS knows about it.
 1. Add an entry in the `dependencyMap` object in `bower.json`.
 This is used to automatically collect resources in the build process.
-It is possible, like with `minnpost-styles` that multiple entries will need to be made, one ber `.js` file.
+It is possible, like with `minnpost-styles` that multiple entries will need to be made, one per `.js` file.
 Here is an example:

 ```
 // Should be bower identifier.
 Order matters for build, meaning that any dependencies should come first.